dvirvar/BasicShooter/README.md

 ## How to Play

 - Launch the game and log in with your account or create a new one.
-- Customize your donut's colors and set up your loadouts.
+- Customize your donut's colors and set up your loadouts and weapons.
-- Join an existing server or create your own and invite friends to play.
+- Join an existing server or create your own.
 - Use WASD to move, mouse to aim, and left-click to shoot.
 - Work with your team, strategize, and achieve victory.